Kakhaber Okriashvili: Progress and Freedom

 His campaign was characterized by a relatively high level of violence in comparison with other districts.
 In October, his headquarter in Bolnisi was robbed and a billboard pole carrying his advertisement was cut down.
 Arif Usupov, a volunteer in his campaign, was assaulted by a group of pro-GD activists, including Bolnisi Municipal Assembly member Gocha Meshveliani (a brother of GD nominee Gogi Meshveliani).
 In a brawl outside of Meshveliani's campaign office, a GD local activist fired into a crowd of Okriashvili campaign volunteers, shooting Dmanisi Assemblyman Merab Okriashvili in the leg and wounding three others.
 During one of his campaign events in the village of Nakhiduri, journalist Jeykhun Muhammadli of opposition-leaning channel Mtavari TV was prevented by law enforcement officers from covering it.
 Irakli Kobakhidze, at the time head of GD's nationwide campaign, accused Okriashvili of inciting brawls himself.
-On Election Day, he was controversially seen going to vote while carrying a firearm.
+On Election Day, Okriashvili was controversially seen going to vote while carrying a firearm.

 According to official results, Kakha Okriashvili lost in the first round, ending second to Meshveliani with 39.5%, while still winning a seat through his bloc's electoral list.
 Following allegations of massive voter fraud, P&F was one of a dozen opposition parties to refuse to recognize the results, calling for repeat elections, and Okriashvili formally boycotted his seat.
 While the Strength is in Unity bloc agreed to accept its parliamentary seats after a short-lived EU-facilitated agreement between Georgian Dream and the opposition in April 2021, Okriashvili agreed to end his boycott only after UNM Chairman Nika Melia was released from prison.
 Shortly after, he traveled to Kyiv and met with Mikheil Saakashvili.
 On 23 June 2021, he backed the proposal by MP Mamuka Khazaradze to resume the boycott after Parliament confirmed the nomination of several Supreme Court justices, despite a moratorium on judicial appointments being a key part of the EU-facilitated agreement.

-Since his return to Parliament, Kakha Okriashvili has been a member of the Sports and Youth Committee and has served on the Georgian-Polish Parliamentary Assembly.
-He has remained an activist in Dmanisi: in May 2021, he accused the government of empowering local criminal groups after several injuries took place during a brawl between ethnic Azerbaijani and Georgian families.
+Since his return to Parliament, Kakha Okriashvili served as a member of the Sports and Youth Committee and also on the Georgian-Polish Parliamentary Assembly.
+He remained an activist in Dmanisi: in May 2021, he accused the government of empowering local criminal groups after several injuries took place during a brawl between ethnic Azerbaijani and Georgian families.
 In the 2021 local elections, he supported the reelection campaign of Giorgi Tatuashvili for Mayor of Dmanisi and witnessed a clash in Gantiadi when a group of GD activists led by GD Assemblyman nominee Mikheil Dautashvili descended on a Tatuashvili campaign event, resulting in two stabbed.

+During the 2024 Georgian parliamentary election, the Progress and Freedom joined another UNM-led Unity – National Movement opposition coalition and Okriashvili was nominated by the coalition on its electoral list in September 2024.
+Okriashvili was elected to the Georgian parliament, although during the 2024–2026 Georgian protests he joined the opposition in boycotting the legislature and alleging the electoral fraud, and his parliamentary mandate was terminated in February 2025 upon his demand along with those of 48 other opposition deputies.